astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

 Following the command line options, specify the input file and output file.

-By executing the following command, you can create a table of OTUs for the taxonomic group specified by `--includetaxa` (fish in this case) based on molecular identification results:
+By executing the following command, you can create a table of OTUs for the taxa specified by `--includetaxa` (fish in this case) based on molecular identification results:

 ```default
 clfiltersum \